Football clubs

 1901

-West Marina played for one season at Bopeep but did not enter any competitions.
+West Marina competed for one season in 1901, playing at Bopeep, but did not enter any competitions.

 Woodwards Sports